How to Become an Alabama Sole Proprietor

 Obtain Business Licenses and Permits

-There isn’t a requirement in Alabama for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in Alabama for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other Alabama licenses and permits to operate in a compliant fashion.

 To determine whether you need certain state licenses or permits for your business, you should consult the Alabama Department of Revenue’s business portal to see what you need for your particular industry.